AshleyDavage/maplestory-account-manager/README.md

 # Maplestory Account Manager

-This is a Rust application designed to help manage a Maplestory account's Legion and character progression.
+This is a Rust application designed to help manage a [Maplestory](https://www.nexon.com/maplestory/) account's Legion and character progression.

-Built with Rust and the Slint library.
+Built with Rust and the [Slint](https://slint.dev/) library.

 ## Features

 - Track character progression
+    - What bosses can it defeat?
+    - Daily/Weekly crystal estimation
+    - User-defined goals
 - Show which classes have been "completed" for legion
 - Show link skills and legion bonuses